Do Women Get Colonoscopies? What You Need To Know

 Loma Linda University Medical Center had a PDF on “What To Do Before YouHave A Colonoscopy” which is very useful.

-3. Set Up Your Bathroom for success
+3. How to Prepare Your Bathroom for Colonoscopy Prep

 Let’s be honest—you’re going to be spending a lot of time in the bathroom.